axeluhlig/github_to_elastic_search/README.md

 - How long do the currently active developers already contribute to the project (over time)? -> How is the experience developing over time?

 How: Save plain json about commits in ELS and use Kibana to do the rest.

-###

-## Testing:
-- save some json data with pickle
-- use that data to test functions to set up additional fields
-- testing of fetching and pushing optional